 This was a complete headache.
 I didn’t know that the image URLs had to be switched so the images were still on the demo site then the site expired…..
 I spent a week with their customer service and finally got all the blog images sent to me in a.zip file.

-The full process took about two and half weeks.
+The full process took about two and a half weeks.

-In the end I couldn’t be more happy with my WordPress site.
-A special thank to my followers who stayed with me though the change.
+In the end, I couldn’t be more happy with my WordPress site.
+A special thanks to my followers who stayed with me through the change.

-1. Elementor – this is a drag and drop plug in.
-This plug in helped me create my site so it looked similar to my previous site.
+- Elementor – this is a drag and drop plugin.
+This plugin helped me create my site so it looked similar to my previous site.

-2. Foogallary – a gallery plugin that allows images to go directly to website.
+- Foogallary – a gallery plugin that allows images to go directly to the website.
 Ex: I used these galleries on my shop page so all those images will go directly to the shop where the image is from.

-***4. Yoast SEO – this is a plug in for SEO basically this plug in helps people find my blog posts as well as my site
+- *** Yoast SEO – this is a plugin for SEO basically this plugin helps people find my blog posts as well as my site

-10. Image Watermark – protects against right click, screenshots and allows all images on the site to be watermarked
+- Image Watermark – protects against right-click, screenshots and allows all images on the site to be watermarked

-***12. Updraft Plus – backs up and restores your site safely, (I used this plug in to restore the backup of my local host website to my WPEasy site)
+- *** Updraft Plus – backs up and restores your site safely, (I used this plug in to restore the backup of my localhost website to my WPEasy site

 *** Any plugin with these stars next to them, I recommend for any WordPress blog.

-I am using the Plox theme, it is very customizable and works with Elementor.
+I am using the Hesita theme, it is very customizable and works with Elementor.